Auctioneer's copies of the catalogues of the auction house Hugo Helbing

-Via "German Sales", more than 1,000 hand copies or protocol catalogues of the Helbing Gallery catalogs are now made available.
+Via "German Sales", almost 1,100 hand copies or protocol catalogues of the Helbing Gallery catalogs are now made available.
 These are copies of the auction catalogues that were enriched with handwritten notes for the internal use of Galerie Helbing before, during, or after an auction.
 Information on the consignors and buyers of the objects - and thus provenances - can be found in them, as well as the limit, estimated, and hammer prices of the auctioned objects.
 In addition, information on objects offered or traded "outside the catalogue" is handwritten in the catalogues or enclosed in lists.
 As a rule, the hand copies thus provide complete and reliable information on all persons involved, the course of events and the results of an auction.

 This unique source material on the history of the German art trade is of exceptional importance for many research questions and is currently being digitized and scientifically indexed in the DFG joint project "Unikales Quellenmaterial zum deutschen Kunsthandel: Digitalisierung und Erschließung der Handexemplare der Kataloge des Münchner Auktionshauses Hugo Helbing (1887 bis 1937)" (Unique Source Material on the German Art Trade: Digitization and Indexing of the Hand Copies of the Catalogues of the Munich Auction House Hugo Helbing (1887 to 1937)) of the Zentralinstitut für Kunstgeschichte in Munich (ZI) and the UB Heidelberg in cooperation with the TU Berlin.